cultureandempire/cultureandempire.github.io/cande.md

 Freedom to choose one's own lifestyle has profound and positive psychological effects.
 Groups and organizations tend to domesticate their members by imposing more or less consistent styles of dress, language, diet, daily rhythms, space, emotion, and personal relationships.
 Aggressive groups, like cults, can break down a person's mind by forcing out all independence and replacing it with a synthetic groupthink.
 People who undergo such treatment become compliant and accept authority without question.

 There is a whole dark science of turning intelligent individuals into accepting morons, simply through the manipulation of their social context.
-For more on this, see "Social Anti-Patterns" in “New Digital Cities”.
+For more on this, see "Social Anti-Patterns" in Culture &amp; Empire.

 Happily, in my experience, this process also works in reverse.
 When we can construct our own lives, we generally become happier, more productive, and more discerning.
 The easy dogmas of the past are broken down and a form of wisdom based on uncovering objective truths takes their place.
 Like planting a forest tree by tree, it's a slow and almost invisible process and one that is, for me, absolutely key to understanding the digital society.
 Freedom -- which I define as the capacity to do interesting and useful things with other people -- makes us better people.
 And the digital society is truly a society of freedom.